-The Institute for Justice’s flagship forfeiture report, Policing for Profit, grades the civil forfeiture laws of each state and the federal government and demonstrates how financial incentives to seize property, in combination with weak protections for property owners, put people’s property at risk.
-IJ has also published reports exposing the injustices with federal civil forfeiture programs, including “equitable sharing” and IRS “structuring” seizures.
+The Institute for Justice’s flagship forfeiture report, Policing for Profit, grades the forfeiture laws of each state and the federal government and demonstrates how financial incentives to seize property, in combination with weak protections for property owners, put people’s property at risk.
+IJ has also published reports exposing the bad data in Indiana’s forfeiture reports, surveying victims of Philadelphia’s forfeiture machine, and casting doubt on forfeiture’s public policy rationales, among other forfeiture research.

 Policing for Profit